raderj89/intro_to_rails/Guides/routes.md

 Now that you've done that, you can proceed on to the controller section of this guide to get a little bit more context on the rest of the picture.

-If you are somehow still hungry for more information on this whole routes thing before you move on, I've copied the routes file from above and commented a few of the more interesting parts to whet your appetitite.
+If you are somehow still hungry for more information on this whole routes thing before you move on, I've copied the routes file from above and commented a few of the more interesting parts to whet your appetite.
 This is purely extra credit, so feel free to move on now if you'd like.

     BrahooAnswers::Application.routes.draw do